top of page

 Many people tell me they are addicted to sugar, but this is rarely the case.
 What often happens is your body is signaling that it needs more energy or nutrients.

-Undereating, poor sleep, high stress, emotional eating or overly restrictive diets can all increase cravings for sugary foods.
+Undereating, poor sleep, high stress, emotional eating, or overly restrictive diets can all increase cravings for sugary foods.

 Instead of fighting cravings, focus on eating enough food that includes protein, healthy fats, and fibre.
 This helps stabilise blood sugar and reduces the urge to binge on sugar.